ylaboratory/seismic-analysis/README.md

 - src: Source code files for the analysis, including all scripts for data generation, data analysis, tool scripts and figure generation.

 ## Environment set up
-For the basic *seismic* analysis, only the package should be download and installed.
-Please refer to the package link and vignette to know more about the usage and the download of the package.
-To download and install the *seismic* package:
+The *seismic* framework is packed up as an R package named [*seismicGWAS*](https://github.com/ylaboratory/seismic) that is avialble for installation.
+Please refer to the package link and [vignette](https://ylaboratory.github.io/seismic/seismicGWAS.html) to know more about the usage and the download of the package.
+To download and install the package:

 ```{r}
 devtools::install_github("ylaboratory/seismicGWAS")
 ```
-This will be sufficient for the data analysis results.
-However, for the benchmarking and runtime analysis, where the cross-framework performance is compared, the corresponding environment should be set up.
-Please refer to the exact README file in the corresponding directory for the setup.
+This will be sufficient for the *seismic* trait-associated cell type analysis and influential gene analysis.
+To run the benchmarking analysis, please refer to the script in the `src/method-compare` subdirectory.